 Breitling Aviator 8 41 Curtiss Warhawk Ref.
 M173152A1L1X1 [PVD Pilot’s Watch]

-Since Georges Kern took the reins of Breitling in 2017, the entire industry has been waiting to see in which direction the new CEO will steer the ship.
+When Georges Kern took the reins of Breitling in 2017, the entire industry stood by, waiting to see in which direction the new CEO would steer the ship.

-Almost two years later, we are starting the see the fruits of the transition, one of them being this Aviator 8 line.
-And if it’s to be used to judge what’s to come for Breitling over the next years, then it’s safe to say that the future looks bright.
+Just two years after Mr. Kern’s arrival, we got the first glimpse of the fruits of the transition, the main one being this new Aviator 8 line.
+And if it’s to be used to judge what’s to come for Breitling over the next years, it’s safe to say that the future looks bright.

 This Aviator 8 is able to take what has made Breitling watches so special over time – the clear aviation and military inspiration – and integrated it with modern technology.

-Beginning with the 41mm DLC-coated steel case, which is accompanied by a bidirectional, knurled, and equally-coated bezel.
+Beginning with the 41mm DLC-coated stainless steel case which is accompanied by a bidirectional, knurled, and equally-coated bezel.
 The dial boasts a military green tone with large, luminous hour indices for clear legibility.
 The hands at center, as the dial indications, are filled with lume.

 Tudor Black Bay Dark Ref.
 M79230DK [PVD Sports Watch]

 The Black Bay line from Tudor, in any of its variations, has produced some of the most popular watches in the world since the brand’s reintroduction into the US market.
 The Black Bay Dark, a special edition commemorating the “All Blacks” rugby team, once more exemplifies the versatility of the design.

 Introduced in 2016, the Black Bay Dark was the first Tudor Black Bay watch with a satin PVD coating.
 It boasts the familiar 41mm Black Bay case profile, a black diver’s bezel, and a black dial.
 The dial and hands are, of course, fully lumed, with the latter also possessing the “snowflake” motif.